nanvel/blog/pages/books.md

 ## In progress

+- Top 10 Trading Setups: How to Find them, When to Trade them, How to Make Money with them by Ivaylo Ivanov
 - watchOS 2 App Development Essentials by Neil Smyth
 - ZeroMQ: Messaging for Many Applications by Pieter Hintjens
 - Persuadable: How Great Leaders Change Their Minds to Change the World by Al Pittampalli